 Email hosting for agencies: a practical setup for multi-domain teams

 Agencies have a specific email problem that most hosting products handle poorly: multiple domains, role-based inboxes shared across teammates, and a client roster that changes often enough that onboarding and offboarding need to be fast.
-SHIPMAIL keeps hosting and shared inboxes in one product, which makes the multi-domain, multi-person setup much easier to manage.
+Shipmail keeps hosting and shared inboxes in one product, which makes the multi-domain, multi-person setup much easier to manage.

 By Julien